Noxdew/godeploy/README.md

 `ScriptRunAtStart`: Whether to start the project when you start GoDeploy.

-NOTE: The config file must be in either the folder with the executable or the current folder you are running the application with
+**NOTE**: The config file must be in either the folder with the executable or the current folder you are running the application with

+## Ideas and Contributions
+are always welcome :heart:

-# TODO
+### TODO
 1. Make the update script configurable so that it can be used with non-git repos
 2. Add option for https
 3. Remember to restart the script when `"ScriptAlwaysWait": true`